kedacore/keda-docs/content/scalers/aws-cloudwatch.md

       awsAccessKeyID: AWS_ACCESS_KEY_ID # default AWS_ACCESS_KEY_ID
       # Optional: AWS Secret Access Key, can use TriggerAuthentication as well
       awsSecretAccessKey: AWS_SECRET_ACCESS_KEY # default AWS_SECRET_ACCESS_KEY
+      identityOwner: pod | operator # Optional.
+Default: pod
 ```

+**Parameter list:**

+- `identityOwner` - Receive permissions on the Cloudwatch via Pod Identity or from the KEDA operator itself (see below).

+> When `identityOwner` set to `operator` - the only requirement is that the Keda operator has the correct IAM permissions on the Cloudwatch.
+Additional Authentication Parameters are not required.

 ### Authentication Parameters

+> These parameters are relevant only when `identityOwner` is set to `pod`.

 You can use `TriggerAuthentication` CRD to configure the authenticate by providing either a role ARN or a set of IAM credentials.